iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > Just really want to know if the app talks to the NY and PA apps?
 I deal with people from both daily.<br> :date: __2020-11-15 21:15:30__

 > Even though I have exposure alerts on it seems to only do a scan if I open the app itself.
 Shouldn't it do this automatically daily?<br> :date: __2020-11-05 15:15:12__

-> During setup I realized that it requires both GPS and Bluetooth to be engaged.
-If I do this with my phone, it would die in 4 hours.
-I'm an emergency service personnel, I can't go with a dead phone all day.
-Sorry.
-Good idea but won't work for me.<br> :date: __2020-10-29 23:00:14__

-> I have this app in my phone but in order to make it more effective it needs more advertise and insist ppl to download it.
-It can only work more ppl uses and learn how to use it properly.
-I also not sure myself when its says it use bluetooth in order to make it work.
-Does it mean I require to wear actual blutooth on my year?
-Many ppl didnt even know that NJ has this app.
-Otherwise its a good idea.<br> :date: __2020-10-26 18:33:37__